ArchieP27/BookManager-RestAPI/README.md

 ---

-##Server will run at: http://localhost:3000
+## Server will run at: http://localhost:3000

 ---

 ## 📌 TODO (For Improvement)
--- Save books to a JSON file or database
+- Save books to a JSON file or database
--- Add search and filter
+- Add search and filter
--- Improve form validation
+- Improve form validation
--- Make layout responsive for mobile
+- Make layout responsive for mobile

 ---